PG: Psycho Goreman: Critical response

 Barry Hertz of The Globe and Mail praised the film, writing that "if you happen to be operating on Kostanski's very particular and peculiar wavelength, the movie is an absolute riot.
-Working with little resources, the director creates a wildly colourful, surprisingly epic universe full of alien landscapes, energetic set-pieces and a fantastical creature design that strikes just the right balance between inventive and derivative."
+Working with few resources, the director creates a wildly colourful, surprisingly epic universe full of alien landscapes, energetic set-pieces and a fantastical creature design that strikes just the right balance between inventive and derivative."
 Owen Gleiberman, in his review of the film for Variety, concluded that "As satire, Psycho Goreman is no Planet Terror, but it's a droll enough schlock-in-quote-marks diversion, and part of its appeal is just how damn cheap it is.
 In the omni-tech era, it's fun to see a filmmaker build an FX fantasy out of scraps, from the ground up."

 Bloody Disgusting's Meagan Navarro wrote that "We may not care about the human protagonists by the time the end credits roll and the '90s-style end credit rap kicks in, but [Psycho Goreman] does leave you hoping to see more of P.G. and his continued quest for domination of the cosmos."
 Richard Whittaker of The Austin Chronicle gave the film a score of three out of five stars, writing that it "channels Saturday mornings loaded with Power Rangers reruns, just with the added realization that the creatures were supercool."
 Chris Aitkens of Nightmare on Film Street praised the film, saying it was " a vehicle for over-the-top violence".
 Mary Beth McAndrews of Paste called the film "a necessary explosion of ridiculous fun in a time when it's needed most. [...]
 The extreme tonal shifts from hard sci-fi to family comedy will be weird for some, but Kostanski never hides what this film is: Ridiculous."

 Conversely, Simon Abrams of RogerEbert.com gave the film one-and-a-half stars out of four, writing that it "isn't clever or lively enough to be more than fitfully fun, especially given how much time is spent mocking generic, but painstakingly recreated plot contrivances."
 Slant Magazine's Pat Brown gave it two out of four stars, calling it a "tongue-in-cheek gorefest" but also "a somewhat empty film."

+Chainsaw Man author Tatsuki Fujimoto called the film "The most interesting movie I've seen this year!" in 2021 and made fan art for it.
+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.